 The Lynchburg Tree Stewards is a self governing organization of trained volunteers concerned with promoting and protecting the health and well being of the urban forest of the Lynchburg metropolitan area; and is sponsored by the Virginia Urban Forest Council, the Virginia Cooperative Extension and the City of Lynchburg.

-The Lynchburg Tree Steward's Mission
+Tree Stewards' Mission

 - Provide care and maintenance to the trees in the city and the surrounding area